ferborva/strongloop-prep-work/README.md

 ### Step 2 - Learn Node Basics

 At this point we have a basic understanding of node and are ready to dive into some hands on work.
 No place seems better to do this than ['The Node School'](http://nodeschool.io/).
-In the [Step 2 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/step-2) you will find the main tutorial course solutions.
-Well ... my solutions.
+In the [Step 2 folder](https://github.com/beeva-fernandobordallo/strongloop-prep-work/tree/master/step-2) you will find the main tutorial course solutions, both mine and the official ones.

 ### Step 3 - The Process Global Variable